Paideieitor/White2Updates/README.md

 ### Item Expansion
 IMPORTANT

-The source code in the ItemExpansion folder currectly compiles to 4 dlls which contain the following:
+The source code in the ItemExpansion folder currently compiles to 4 dlls which contain the following:
   - Implementation of new battle items (Ability Capsule, Mints, Assault Vest, Loaded Dice, etc.)
   - Implementation of level caps
   - Implementation of Infinite Rare Candy item and Infinite Repel (that can be registered)